facebookresearch/simmc2/README.md

 ### Latest News

+* **[Oct 18, 2021]** The official challenge results were sent to each team.
+We will soon announce the full results on this GitHub page.
 * **[Oct 15, 2021]** The challenge results will be announced by Oct 18 (Mon).
 Stay tuned!
 * **[Oct 1, 2021]** [Test-Std set for the final evaluation](https://github.com/facebookresearch/simmc2/commit/8d23c4879dd873df311b6c49c0674896537b6087) is released.
 Please follow the [submission instructions carefully](https://github.com/facebookresearch/simmc2/blob/master/SUBMISSION_INSTRUCTIONS.md) and contact us if you have any questions.
 * **[Sept 24, 2021]** Submission deadlines have been pushed to accommodate for a [slight change](https://github.com/facebookresearch/simmc2/commit/741e6d32dc354b7c17de7a1b5ec639343f4286d6) in the DST evaluation script.
 Please see the [Submission Instructions](SUBMISSION_INSTRUCTIONS.md) for more details on the dates.